vamsi-vanda/Big-Data-in-Telecom-Industry/README.md

 Let us know if you need any help with Spark or HDFS Cluster Setup or if there are any issues running the notebook.

+##IMPORTANT
+If the .ipynb file doesn't open - use https://nbviewer.jupyter.org/ (copy the link of the of .ipynb file and run it)